 Use the Mix ‘N Masher to get a smooth consistency from your favorite mashed potatoes recipe.
 You can even make them now and freeze them.

 Plan your desserts.
 Plan on a 3-inch wedge (⅙ of a 9-inch pie) for each guest – or one mini pie each!
-Stock up on dessert-making must-haves like Batter Bowls for mixing, Stackable Cooling Racks to save counter space, and a Pastry Blender for the perfect homemade pie crust.
+Stock up on dessert-making must-haves like Batter Bowls for mixing and Stackable Cooling Racks to save counter space for the perfect homemade pie crust.
 Here are 10 tips to avoid most common pie-baking problems.

 Plan an activity for kids to keep them occupied while you prep next week.